akash-network/docs/usage/cli/keys.md

   -o, --output string     Output format (text|json) (default "text")
       --trace             print out full stack trace on errors

-Use "akash key [command] --help" for more information about a command.
+Use "akash keys [command] --help" for more information about a command.
 ```

-Use `akash key` to create and manage your keys.
+Use `akash keys` to create and manage your keys.

 **Available Commands**